ProjectLibertyLabs/siwf/README.md

        // The expiration for the SIWS payload.
        expiresInMsecs: 1000,
      },
-     // The Schema name that permissions are being requested.
+     // The Schema name for which permissions are being requested.
-     // A specified version can be set using the ID attribute.
+     // A specific version of a named schema may be requested using the optional `version`
+    // attribute.
+Named schema versions are monotonically increasing integers, starting from 1.
+A
-     // If set to 0 it grabs the latest version for the schema.
+    // value of `0` is the same as omitting the attribute and will resolve to the latest version of the
+    // named schema.
      schemas: [
        { name: 'public-key-key-agreement' },
        { name: 'public-follows' },